 CITIES - sculptures and land art

-The very first thing that came to Lucien den Arend's mind was to use the round hole in the building to reveal the earth beneath the building.
-He did so by showing the earth's crust disappearing under the edge of the floor which Lucien den Arend extended into the space.
-To support this environmental theme he added elements from our earth: natural stones, water and a human made element - an artifact.
+The very first thing that came to my mind was to use the round hole in the building to reveal the earth beneath the building.
+I did so by showing the earth's crust disappearing under the circular edge of the floor.
+To support this environmental theme I added elements from our earth: natural stones, water and a human made element - an artifact signifying infinity.
 Under the extension of the floor is tube lighting which automatically switches on in darkness.
 This effect seems to lift the building up and lights the surface of the concrete crust.